 - Fill a pastry bag fitted with a large plain round tip with the remaining frosting and pipe some buttercream "poofs" on the top.
 Sprinkle the top of the cake with a handful of pink and gold sprinkles.
 I love the way Flamingo Sprinkle Medley looks, but you could also try out Pastel Bit Chips, Pink Crunchy sprinkles or even Gold Stars Edible Glitter!

 - If adding gold leaf onto the cake, return the cake to the fridge to set, about 30 minutes before gently pressing random patches of the gold onto the cake.
 Cake will keep covered at room temperature for up to 1 day, or chilled for up to 3 days.
 Serve at room temperature.

 - For the vegetable shortening in the frosting, I use high-ratio shortening, but you can also use standard Crisco shortening since it is a small amount.
 Typically I find Crisco-style shortening leaves an unpleasant mouth-feel in a frosting, but due to the generous amount of heavy cream and the touch of warm water added, the result is super fluffy with no lasting film feeling on the tongue and no confectioners' sugar grit.

 - I swear by vanilla bean paste, as you it's so much more convenient and affordable than buying the vanilla pods on their own.
 There are several quality brands out there, but I like LorAnn Oils Madagascar Vanilla Bean Paste.

-- To achieve a very bright, deep pink frosting, I use a combination of Americolor Soft Pink Gel Paste and a hot pink food coloring powder, such as this Hot Pink Petal Dust or this Hot Pink Petal Dust/Food Coloring.
+- To achieve a very bright, deep pink frosting, I use a combination of Americolor Soft Pink Gel Paste and a hot pink food coloring powder, such as this Hot Pink Petal Dust/Food Coloring.